enketo/enketo/packages/enketo-transformer/README.md

 ### Develop

-The script `npm run develop` runs the app on port 8085 and also serves test/forms on port 8081.
+The script `yarn run develop` runs the app on port 8085 and also serves test/forms on port 8081.
 You could test the transformation output by placing an XForm in test/forms and running http://localhost:8085/transform?xform=http://localhost:8081/autocomplete.xml

 There is also a helpful **GET /transform/htmlform** endpoint to easily inspect the HTML form output in the developer console.
 Example: